aptech/docs/docs/CR-delif.rst

 ::

-   //Create a vector 'e' with a 1 for each row in which the
+   // Create a vector 'e' with a 1 for each row in which the
-   //value in the second column of 'x' is less than 100,
+   // value in the second column of 'x' is less than 100,
-   //otherwise a 0
+   // otherwise a 0
    e = x[.,2] .> 100;

    y = delif(x, e);